pharmaverse/admiralophtha/README.md

 ## Purpose

-To provide a complementary (to `{admiral}`) toolbox that enables users to develop ophthamology disease area specifics.
+To provide a complementary (to `{admiral}`) toolbox that enables users to develop ophthalmology disease area specifics.

 ## Installation